avelino/awesome-go/README.md

 - [cronticker](https://github.com/krayzpipes/cronticker) - A ticker implementation to support cron schedules.
 - [Dagu](https://github.com/dagu-go/dagu) - No-code workflow executor. it executes DAGs defined in a simple YAML format.
 - [go-cron](https://github.com/rk/go-cron) - Simple Cron library for go that can execute closures or functions at varying intervals, from once a second to once a year on a specific date and time.
 Primarily for web applications and long running daemons.
+- [go-dag](https://github.com/rhosocial/go-dag) - A framework developed in Go that manages the execution of workflows described by directed acyclic graphs.
 - [go-quartz](https://github.com/reugn/go-quartz) - Simple, zero-dependency scheduling library for Go.
 - [gocron](https://github.com/go-co-op/gocron) - Easy and fluent Go job scheduling.
 This is an actively maintained fork of [jasonlvhit/gocron](https://github.com/jasonlvhit/gocron).
 - [goflow](https://github.com/fieldryand/goflow) - A simple but powerful DAG scheduler and dashboard.